-§2B1.3.
+§2B13.
 Property Damage or Destruction (Other than by Arson or Explosives)

-- (a) Base Offense Level: 4 - (b) Specific Offense Characteristics - (1) If the amount of the property damage or destruction, or the cost of restoration, exceeded \$100, increase by the corresponding number of levels from the table in \$2B1.1. - (2) If the offense involved more than minimal planning, increase by 2 levels. - (3) If undelivered United States mail was destroyed, and the offense level as determined above is less than level 6, increase to level 6.
+- (a) Base Offense Level: 4 - (b) Specific Offense Characteristics - (1) If the loss exceeded \$100, increase by the corresponding number of levels from the table in §2B1.1. - (2) If the offense involved more than minimal planning, increase by 2 levels. - (3) If undelivered United States mail was destroyed, and the offense level as determined above is less than level 6, increase to level 6.